DecSmith42/atom/README.md

 }
 ```

-Targets can also be async:
+Targets can also be asynchronous:

 ```csharp
 private Target HelloWorldAsync =>